Watersheds | Watersheds | US EPA

 , where the City's clean water program coordinator is available to answer any questions and provide the public with informational pamphlets about how to reduce pollutants entering our waterways.

-Additonally to prevent storm water pollution the City utilizes mechanical and natural methods for storm drain filtration.
-One of those methods is storm drain filters such as the one shown below.
+To prevent storm water pollution, the City also utilizes mechanical and natural methods for storm drain filtration.
+One of those methods is storm drain filters, such as the one shown below.
 Storm drain filters act as a buffer to catch most of the trash and debris that flows to our storm drains before they make it to our creeks.

 Report Illegal Dumping

 The City of Dublin Municipal Code and the Federal Clean Water Act prohibit discharging any waste in storm drains.
 Substances that enter storm drains are not treated before reaching our creeks and the San Francisco Bay.

 Lawn and garden waste

 *If you ever notice any unusual substance in or around storm drains, please call (925) 833-6630 immediately.
 Your anonymity will be respected.